mahadeokhamgal/interview_questions/React_SpringBoot.md

 38. What is Spring Boot’s auto-configuration?
 39. What are Spring Boot’s application properties?
 40. How do you handle file uploads in Spring Boot?
+41. How to enable and allow cors on spring boot application.

 ---